-Though nobody named Trump or Clinton was on the ballot, Georgia voters returned to the polls to give the state's senior U.S. senator a shot at keeping his job in the fall election.
-Voters also handed victories to five GOP congressmen facing primary opponents as well as one member of the utility-regulating Georgia Public Service Commission.
+Nearly three months after Georgia held presidential primaries, voters returned to the polls Tuesday to determine whether the state's senior U.S. senator gets a shot at keeping his job another six years.
+Voters are also deciding whether five GOP congressmen and one member of the utility-regulating Georgia Public Service Commission deserve to stay in office.

 A look at key primary races in Georgia: